activeviam/atoti-ui-migration/README.md

 If you don't see these actions in the context menu, it means that you are using an older Admin UI version.
 If you are embedding Admin UI in your server like it is done on the ActivePivot sandbox, you can do so by simply bumping the dependency version in the `pom.xml`.

+:bulb: You can also import/export programatically.
+See the [dedicated documentation](https://activeviam.com/activepivot/6.0.0/docs/content_server/cs_overview/#import-and-export) for more details.

 ### Download the servers information

 Create a file in the `migration` folder and name it `servers.json`.